Skip to main content

 Why Was Harmonization an Inadequate Justification?

 The court’s analysis revealed that the EEOC’s attempt at harmonization was a superficial alignment of numbers that ignored underlying conceptual differences.
-HIPAA’s for wellness incentives is fundamentally a carve-out within insurance regulation, designed to permit outcome-based programs that might otherwise violate its anti-discrimination provisions.
+HIPAA’s safe harbor for wellness incentives is fundamentally a carve-out within insurance regulation, designed to permit outcome-based programs that might otherwise violate its anti-discrimination provisions.

 The ADA and GINA, in contrast, are civil rights statutes focused on preventing discrimination and protecting employee privacy.
 The concept of “voluntary” in this context is meant to shield an employee from being compelled to disclose sensitive health information.